Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 Type: _string_

 The subject of the email.
-It can also include the same keywords for dynamic personalization as the body:
+It can also include the same predefined, case-sensitive keywords for dynamic personalization as the body:
 - `$recipientName$`: Replaced with the full name of the recipient (supports both individuals and organizations).
 - `$recipientNumber$`: Replaced with the organization number for recipients that are organizations.
 For individuals, this will remain empty.